-Some would say it’s also a direct copy of this bestselling trainer from Magnet, but there’s just enough of a difference in my opinion to give them the benefit of the doubt and actually class this one as a definite alternative.
+Some would say it’s also a direct copy of this bestselling trainer from Magnet, or the more recently released Akonza Magnet trainer, but there’s just enough of a difference in my opinion to give them the benefit of the doubt and actually class this one as a definite alternative.

 This bike trainer really does deliver all of the bells and whistles found on trainers costing thrice as much, and with superb build quality besides!